cornishcoder1/the_paper_lounge/TESTS.md

 There is an additional 'About' page accessible from the navigation bar which gives a short introduction to the site and a list of community rules:
 ![User Story testing](./static/user_story_test_screenshots/about_user_UStesting.png)

+# Responsive Testing

+The website has been tested using the following browsers:

+- Google Chrome
+- Microsoft Edge
+- Mozilla Firefox
+- Safari

+The following emulated devices have been tested in Dev Tools:

+- iPhone 5/SE
+- iPhone 6/7/8
+- iPhone 6/7/8 Plus
+- iPhone X
+- iPad
+- iPad Pro